Financial aid •

 The government uses the information on your application in a complex formula to determine your family’s expected family contribution (EFC) to your college costs.

 Based on your school’s cost of attendance and your EFC, you may be eligible for need-based aid and subsidized loans from the government.
 You might also receive things like scholarships and Pell Grants.

 Most schools have a need-blind admissions process.
-That means that they don’t use your family’s financial needs to make decisions about whether to admit you to the school.
+That means they don’t use your family’s financial needs to decide whether to admit you to the school.
 You don’t have to worry about your FAFSA hurting your chances of getting into the college of your choice.

 You can fill out the FAFSA for the next academic year starting on October 1.
 You can submit the FAFSA anytime before the end of June of the year you actually attend school.
 However, California has a March 2 deadline, so you should submit the form as soon as you can!

 To learn more about the FAFSA and its deadlines, check out our article that covers everything you need to know about the FAFSA.

 Let’s answer some common questions about SDSU financial aid.

 What is San Diego State University’s cost of attendance?